 Mitch Farish, content editor for the University of Virginia Library, is a Charlottesville native and lover of history.

 I scrolled forward in the Browsing box to September 1962 and started clicking through files.
-In the October 19, 1962 issue I found what I was looking for.
-The Headline announced “City Fails to Win School Order Stay.”
-Earl Warren, Chief Justice of the U.S. Supreme Court, refused to stay an appeals court order that ruled against Charlottesville’s “pupil assignment plan” that allowed “pupils to transfer from schools where their race was in the minority.”
-Warren’s decision meant that the Charlottesville school system couldn’t stall any longer.
+I found what I was looking for in the October 19, 1962 issue.
+The headline announced “City Fails to Win School Order Stay.”
+Earl Warren, Chief Justice of the U.S. Supreme Court, refused to stay an appeals court order that ruled against Charlottesville’s plan to allow “pupils to transfer from schools where their race was in the minority.”
+Warren’s decision meant that the school system could no longer stall.
 Two African-American students would be enrolled that year in Johnson Elementary, in compliance with the high court’s landmark decision in Brown v.
-Board of Education of Topeka, that schools divided by race were inherently unequal.
+Board of Education of Topeka that schools divided by race were inherently unequal.

 Researching this piece also allowed me to travel much farther back in Charlottesville history.
-I’ve gone back in time as far as 1912, when the Jefferson theater opened on Main Street (now the Downtown Mall) as a venue for live performance.
+In 1912 the Jefferson theater opened on Main Street (now the Downtown Mall) as a venue for live performance.
 By the spring of 1914 the theater had evolved into a movie house showing programs of silent film shorts and an occasional feature, advertising with the catch phrase, “Always 5 reels, always 5 cents.”
 I explored the massive 136 page “Charlottesville Bicentennial” issue that came out on April 13, 1962 to commemorate the founding of the city.
-I never had to change a microfilm reel; I was able to access information from wherever I was, whenever I wanted; and I no longer had to put up with poor quality images—all the images that I expanded from thumbnails were as clean as I could want them.
+I never had to change a microfilm reel and was able to access information from wherever I was—all the images as clean and legible as I could want them.